 The escalating "intensity" never overreached the bounds of student conduct, yet as time went on the thought of where their kisses were leading heightened sensuality to an uncomfortable level—not that Scorpius complained.

 Two days before N.E.W.T.s, Rose halted in front of Bertha's statue.
+She raked a hand through long auburn hair that looked dark red in the torchlight.
 "Maybe we should just say goodnight and go back to our Houses."

 "If that's what you want."